rextold/dap-agtracker/MOBILE_DEPLOYMENT_GUIDE.md

 ---

-*This guide ensures successful conversion of the Dag-ag Tracker PWA to a production-ready Android APK with full offline functionality.*
+*This guide ensures successful conversion of the Dap-ag Tracker PWA to a production-ready Android APK with full offline functionality.*